DominicVillaniSSSD/update/README.md

-# Update tool for Mac Applications in the Sulpher Springs School District
+# Update tool for Mac Applications at the Sulpher Springs School District
 This Tool will not update the OS version just a handfull of apps that are listed bellow

 ## How to run: